How to Use “Had Better”

 | Should | General advice, not urgent | You should drink more water. |

-Download the exercise in PDF here
+Download the exercise on how to use “had better” in PDF here

 Discover more from My Lingua Academy